Student visa CAS deposits – Frequently Asked Questions

 Do I have to pay a CAS deposit?

 If you are an international student who will require a student visa to study in the UK and you have applied for a one-year full time postgraduate taught masters degree course at the University of Nottingham, you will be required to pay CAS deposit of £2,000 (when you have firmly accepted an unconditional offer) as part of the process for preparing your student visa application.
+This requirement extends to an includes those that will have an integrated CAS to cover a CELE course and a postgraduate taught masters course.

 Exceptions apply for: